-- Please keep your cameras on throughout zoom sessions to help build community and course engagement. - Keep your microphone muted when your instructor or classmates are speaking. - Wear appropriate attire during zoom sessions, let's represent our university in a professional manner. - Adhere to course timelines and assignment due dates.
+- Please keep your cameras on throughout zoom sessions to help build community and course engagement. - Keep your microphone muted when your instructor or classmates are speaking. - Adhere to course timelines and assignment due dates.
 Contact your instructor if time challenges occur.
-Communication is key to your success throughout the program. - National University candidates are resourceful, equitable, and advocate for respectful dialogue in chats and discussion posts. - Express your passion for a topic without anger or disrespect. - Use clear and concise language and be respectful of readers' time and attention. - Make sure to use your university email for correspondence.
+Communication is key to your success throughout the program. - National University candidates are resourceful, equitable, and advocate for respectful dialogue in chats and discussion posts. - Express your passion for a topic without anger or disrespect.

-- Avoid using the caps lock feature AS IT CAN BE INTERPRETED AS YELLING. - Make sure your voice is heard!
+- Use clear and concise language and be respectful of readers' time and attention. - Make sure to use your university email for correspondence. - Avoid using the caps lock feature AS IT CAN BE INTERPRETED AS YELLING. - Make sure your voice is heard!
 We empower our students to advocate for access and equity.
 Speak up and share your expertise and ideas in zoom class sessions. - Thank you in advance for your professionalism and excellence in counseling.